-Leaving water bottles in your car during summer is a bad idea—and not just because chemicals from the plastic can leach into your water when it gets hot.
+Leaving plastic water bottles in your car during summer is a bad idea—and not just because chemicals from the material can leach into your water when it gets too warm out.

-A plastic bottle of water can set your car seat on fire if sunlight hits it at just the right angle, according to House Beautiful.
-If you don't believe that, just ask Dioni Amuchastegui, a battery technician with the Idaho Power Company.
+A plastic bottle of water can actually set your car seat on fire if sunlight hits it at just the right angle.
+If you don’t believe that, just ask Dioni Amuchastegui, a battery technician with the Idaho Power Company.

 He tested it again, and a thermometer held up to the bottle registered a temperature of 213°F. The Midwest City Fire Department in Oklahoma conducted its own test and concluded that the dangers are very real.